 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.

 Electricity

 Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
-It
+Notes The electrical system within the property appeared of modern design, there being a circuit breaker type distribution board adjacent to the electricity meter.
+In addition visible cabling is of pvc type.
+It should be emphasised that the system was not tested at the time of our inspection.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+It should be appreciated that only

 Electricity

 Repair category 1

-Notes should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-We understand that the property was partially rewired during refurbishment works in 2018 and any documentation should be obtained in this regard.
+Notes the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.